 Remember the T-shirts?
 Seattle Rain Festival: January through December.
 Ha!
 We are indeed blessed with abundant water and a green environment, but all this rain also creates problems.
 During heavy rains, our storm water system overflows, and combined sewer overflows pollute our precious Puget Sound.

 Sustainable Ballard is excited to be partnering with Seattle Public Utilities and King County to get the word out about RainWise rebates.
-This program is a win-win-win for homeowners: our stormwater is safely managed on site, we get enhancements to our yards and property, and the average RainWise rebate is $4,400.
-200 (and counting!)
+This program is a win-win-win for homeowners: our storm water is safely managed on site, we get enhancements to our yards and property, and the average RainWise rebate is $4,400.
+Over 200 (and counting!)
 Ballard households have already taken advantage of this program.

 * The West Ballard Basin Rebate area is (approximately) west of 15th NW, and between NW 56th and 85th Streets.
 The East Ballard/West Phinney Basin Rebate area includes 15th Ave NW up the hill to (approximately) Palatine.
-Visit rainwise.seattle.gov for exact boundaries.
+Check your address at rainwise.seattle.gov .

 - When it rains, runoff flows from our roofs and yards, carrying oil, fertilizers, pesticides, sediment and other pollutants downstream.